Catalin-Ioan-Sapariuc/Coursera-Website-Repository/README.md

-# Coursera Web Site Test Repository
+# Coursera Web Site Repository
 This will host my websites for the coursera's HTML, css and JavaScript for Web Developers course